 Anything we experience directly, whether it is the kind of thing we usually associate with sensation and emotion or with dry reasoning and remembering, is qualitative: a song, a building, a memory, or a friend.
 By definition, all I ever experience is qualia.
 Even when I recall the driest, most seemingly qualia-free fact, there is still a palpable what-it-is-like to do so.
 To the extent that our cognition is manifest before us in the mind in the form of something grasped all at once, whether in the form of something which is obviously perceptual or something more abstract, it is qualitative.
 Otherwise, how would we be as directly aware of our thoughts as we are?
 How do you know you are thinking if you in no way express your thought physically (writing or speaking it)?
 A thought in your mind is simply, ineffably, manifestly before you, as a unitary whole, the object of experience as much as a red tomato is.

 That we are aware of our thoughts at all in the way we are is no less spooky and mysterious than our seeing red.
-If you were blind since birth, the "what is it like to see red?" argument for the existence of qualia would not work so well.
-If you were deaf, neither would "what is it like to hear middle C on a piano?".
-If you were a severe amnesiac in a sensory deprivation tank, assuming your mind were otherwise functioning normally, would you have any reason to worry about these mysterious qualia that philosophers think about so much?
+If you were a philosopher who was blind since birth, the "what is it like to see red?" argument for the existence of qualia would not have the same impact that it does on a sighted person.
+If you were also deaf, neither would "what is it like to hear middle C on a piano?".
+If you were a severe amnesiac in a sensory deprivation tank, assuming your mind were otherwise functioning normally, would you have any reason to worry about these mysterious qualia that other philosophers think about so much?
 I think you would, simply by virtue of noticing that you had a train of thought at all.

 There are qualitative sensations that accompany particular, cognitively complex situations, but which are nevertheless no more reducible to "mere" information processing than seeing red is.
 Once, looking down from the rim of the Grand Canyon, I saw a hawk far below me but still quite high above the canyon floor, soaring in large, lazy circles.
 I was hit with a visceral sense of sheer volume - there is no other way to describe it.
 I felt the size of that canyon in three dimensions, or at least I had the distinct sense of feeling it, which for our purposes is the same thing.
 This was definitely something I felt, above and beyond my cognitively perceiving and comprehending intellectually the scene before me.
 At the same time, the feeling is one that is not a byproduct or reshuffling of sense data.
 After all, as a single human being I only occupy a certain small amount of space, and can have no direct sensual experience of a volume of space on the order of that of the Grand Canyon.
 Had I not experienced this feeling, I still would have seen the canyon and the hawk, and described both to friends back home.
 The feeling is ineffable - there is no way to convey it other than to get you to imagine the same scene and hope that the image in your mind engenders the same sensation in you that the actual scene did in me.